 And it was.
 The beginning of the walk had been pretty flat, with a bunch of shade mixed in with scenic views.
 But there are two really steep stretches later on, and to be totally honest I was pretty over it at the second gigantic hill.
 I was SO HOT and getting grumpy because I was struggling.

-Right around my mental and physical breaking point, we saw a church.
+Plus, right around the poing where you’re like, “Okay these views are cool but I CANNOT go uphill any longer,” there’s a church.
 Aka a place to sit.
 IN THE SHADE.
 We had plenty of company in other sweaty, exhausted people which reassured me that I wasn’t the “only one” having a hard time with this.
 After a few more minutes, my spirits had risen.
 I could see Oia, our final destination, and I could almost taste the celebratory sparkling lemonade.

 (Seriously, how have I missed out on sparkling lemonade all this time?
 It’s life-changingly good.
 On a related note, it is a small miracle I did not have any cavities when I went to the dentist after this trip.)